9. TCP/IP Programming

 While True ' infinite loop

-' the service is handled by another thread
+' the service is provided by another task

 threadClient.Start()